LukBude/storefront-backend/README.md

 ## Testing the REST API

 Once the database is up and running, you can go ahead and test the REST API.
-For this purpose, you need to have nodJs installed.

 1. Navigate into the storefront-backend repository once again and open a console.
    This repository contains a package.json, which includes several node scripts.